TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/extensionfailedvssserviceinbadstate.md

 	cloudEnvironments="public"
 />

-# ExtensionFailedVssServiceInBadState - We have detected that you’re VSS (Volume Shadow copy Service) service is in an inconsistent state.
+# Error ExtensionFailedVssServiceInBadState

 <!--issueDescription-->
-## **Snapshot operation failed due to VSS (Volume Shadow Copy) service in bad state**
+We have detected that your VSS (Volume Shadow copy Service) service is in an inconsistent state.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve ExtensionFailedVssServiceInBadState issue, restart the VSS and retry the backup operation.
+To resolve the ExtensionFailedVssServiceInBadState issue, restart the VSS and retry the backup operation.